noeinan/DoL-World-Expansion-Mod/docs/mobile-build.md

 If a specific `npm run` command fails, the issue is probably an environment one (ie, one of your tools is not installed correctly).
 Most of the npm scripts are provided for convenience.
 Look at the `package.json` file and find the matching script and try running it directly.
-For instance, if `npm run install` fails, try running `adb install platforms/android/app/build/outputs/apk/debug/app-debug.apk` instead.
+For instance, if `npm run install-debug` fails, try running `adb install platforms/android/app/build/outputs/apk/debug/app-debug.apk` instead.